 Intensive intervention and evaluation

-As part of the Small Wonders Change Programme Best Beginnings has undertaken a intensive intervention and evaluation programme at Guys and St Thomas’ Hospital, Kings College Hospital and Liverpool Women’s NHS Trust to embed and evaluate the impact of Small Wonders.
+As part of the Small Wonders Change Programme Best Beginnings i sundertaking an intensive intervention and evaluation programme at Guys and St Thomas’ Hospital and Liverpool Women’s NHS Trust to embed and evaluate the impact of Small Wonders.
 Two Band 7 research nurses have been employed full time to manage the roll-out of Small Wonders across these three sites.
-We have commissioned Coventry University to undertake a robust evaluation of the intervention by looking at pre and post intervention data to assess the impact that Small Wonders has on breasfeeding rates, parents' experience and staffs' confidence and knowledge around family centred care.
+We are undertaking a robust evaluation of the intervention by looking at pre and post intervention data to assess the impact that Small Wonders has on breasfeeding rates, parents' experience and staffs' confidence and knowledge around family centred care.

 “Getting it Right from the Start” Small Wonders Neonatal Workshop